nebrius/react-strapped/README.md

 2. Allow global data to be used anywhere, but prevent page specific data from being used outside of that page
 3. Only load state management code on a page if they are used on that page

 Redux/Zustand handle requirement 1. well.
-Jotai/Recoil handle 1. and 3. well, but only if we're not trying to solve 2 (see https://github.com/nebrius/recoil-bootstrap#motivation for a more in-depth explanation why).
-None of these four handle 2. well.
+Jotai/Recoil handle requirements 1. and 3. well, but only if we're not trying to solve requirement 2. (see https://github.com/nebrius/recoil-bootstrap#motivation for a more in-depth explanation why).
+None of these four handle requirement 2. well.

-React Strapped exists to handle all 3 points well.
+React Strapped exists to handle all 3 requirements well.
 That said, React Strapped is _not_ a replacement for the four state management libraries mentioned, and is indeed intended to be used in conjunction with them.
 See [Linking to other state management libraries](#linking-to-other-state-management-libraries) for more information.

-_Aside:_ This project grew out of [recoil-bootstrap](https://github.com/nebrius/recoil-bootstrap), a previous library I created to solve this problem with Recoil, because 1) I realized that the problem recoil-bootstrap solved isn't limited to Recoil and 2) Meta appears to have stopped investing in Recoil.
+_Aside:_ This project grew out of [recoil-bootstrap](https://github.com/nebrius/recoil-bootstrap), a previous library I created to meet these requirements with Recoil.
+I realized with my previous project that 1) these requirements are not specific to Recoil and 2) Meta appears to have stopped investing in Recoil all together sadly.

 ## Installation